nhz2/XYZgeomag/README.md

 # XYZgeomag
 Lightweight C++ header-only library for calculating the magnetic field on earth given geocentric cartesian coordinates instead of latitude, longitude, and altitude.
-Compatible with CUDA and Arduino.
+Compatible with Arduino.

 XYZgeomag calculates the magnetic field around earth in the International Terrestrial Reference System(ITRS) and uses units of decimal year, meter, and tesla.